Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Traditional Deli Sandwiches, as well as a few Breakfast Items

-If you’re near Forsyth and wanting a deli sandwich, this is a great option (in addition to Urban Deli)!
-Or, if you’re wanting a bagel sandwich for breakfast, they’ve got that, too!
-Closed Saturdays and Sundays, so make sure to get there on a weekday if you’re visiting.
-0.6 mile walk
+If you're near Forsyth and wanting a deli sandwich, this is a great option.
+Or, if you're wanting a bagel sandwich for breakfast, they've got that too.

 Anita Deli Sandwich/348 Jefferson St/912.
 239.4167